How Much Does It Cost to Correct an Underbite?

 Crooked teeth leading to a misaligned jaw may cause various problems, including a mild or severe underbite.
 Mild cases may not need any work, while severe cases may have the jaw protruding so far that it looks unnatural.
 The cost to straighten teeth for adults can run into thousands of pounds for traditional braces.
-However, we offer a more affordable alternative with clear braces—and you don’t even have to leave home!
+However, there is a more affordable alternative with clear braces—and you don’t even have to leave home!

 What is an underbite?